nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitNotes.md

 >     Additional notes metadata can be attached to a different commit, or different category, OR, the existing note will need to be amended to include the new metadata.
 >   - As with any file under version control, conflicts can occur when two or more independent note changes or additions  have been made to the the same commit and refs category.
 >     Please consult the available [notes merge strategies](https://git-scm.com/docs/git-notes#Documentation/git-notes.txt-merge) to choose an appropriate resolution strategy in your repository.
+>   - As commits are rewritten during rebasing operations such as squash, notes associated with rewritten commits will become orphaned and will not be associated with the rebased commit.

 ### Configuring git to automatically push and fetch